 |Friendly||Friendly with SEO (Search Engine Optimization)||Flash is not friendly with SEO|

-HTML5 is open source and anyone can improve it by contributing whereas Flash is owned by Adobe.
-HTML5 is a secure technology which will benefit business, home users etc, with Flash which is a proprietary solution, leads to the security issue and slower development.
-The web has grown to accept only open standards like HTML5
+HTML5 is open source; anyone can improve it by contributing, whereas Adobe owns flash.
+HTML5 is a secure technology that will benefit businesses, home users, etc., with Flash, a proprietary solution that leads to security issues and slower development.
+The web has grown to accept only open standards like HTML5.

 Flash has been around for more than 20 years.
 During its time, it was the dominant platform for video and other multimedia.
 It has been a standard in the online video distribution industry, but Flash technology has some issues which revolve around security and speed.
-First Apple release of the iPhone in 2007 did not support Flash; hence Flash support drifts in the market.
-And this trend is visible in the market including some web browsers dropping Flash support.
-Like in July 2016, Firefox phase out the support for Flash.
-And hence all major web browsers have jumped on the HTML5 train as well.
+The First Apple release of the iPhone in 2007 did not support Flash; hence Flash support drifts in the market.
+And this trend is visible in the market, including some web browsers dropping Flash support.
+In July 2016, Firefox phase out the support for Flash.
+And hence, all major web browsers have also jumped on the HTML5 train.

-HTML5 is slowly and steadily filling gaps which Flash has dominated during its peak.
-JW player which is an HTML5 video player powers videos on millions of popular websites.
-Times are changing, and move toward more modern, faster standard is taking place.
+HTML5 is slowly and steadily filling gaps that Flash has dominated during its peak.
+JW Player, an HTML5 video player, powers videos on millions of popular websites.
+Times are changing, and a move toward more modern, faster standards is taking place.
 Flash is no longer the dominant force it once was.
-HTML5 is overcoming all short-comings like security and speed offered by Flash.
-HTML5 support for “https” and video player support will help deliver the content securely and seamlessly unlike in Flash which was CPU intensive and not fully secure.
-I hope now you must have got a fairer idea of both HTML5 vs Flash.
+HTML5 is overcoming all shortcomings like security and speed offered by Flash.
+HTML5 support for “https” and video player support will help deliver the content securely and seamlessly, unlike Flash, which was CPU intensive and not fully secure.
+I hope now you have a fairer idea of both HTML5 and Flash.
 Stay tuned to our blog for more articles like these.

 We hope that this EDUCBA information on “HTML5 vs Flash” was beneficial to you.
 You can view EDUCBA’s recommended articles for more information.